Geodan/i3dm.export/README.md

 There is an experimental option to create 3D Tiles using clustering: --use_clustering (default false).

 When this option is off, dense tiles with number of instances exceeding `max_features_per_tile` aren't rendered.
-With this option such tiles are rendered with number of instances that is exactly equal to `max_features_per_tile`.
+With this option such tiles are rendered with a reduced number of instances (up to `max_features_per_tile`).
 Number of instances is reduced in the following way:

-- tile instances are clustered with MiniBatchKMeans algorithm with number of clusters equal to `max_features_per_tile`;
+- tile instances are clustered using **HDBSCAN** (Hierarchical Density-Based Spatial Clustering of Applications with Noise) via [HdbscanSharp](https://github.com/doxakis/HdbscanSharp);
+- the minimum cluster size is derived from the ratio of total instances to `max_features_per_tile`;
-- from each cluster single instance is picked randomly.
+- from each discovered cluster one representative instance is picked;
+- noise points (instances that do not belong to any cluster) are discarded.

+HDBSCAN is a density-based algorithm that discovers clusters of arbitrary shape without requiring a fixed number of clusters.
+This makes it well suited for geographic/spatial data where instance density varies across a tile.
+Compared to the previous MiniBatchKMeans approach, HDBSCAN:

+- does not require specifying an exact number of clusters upfront;
+- handles outliers explicitly (noise label) instead of forcing every instance into a cluster;
+- produces more natural cluster boundaries that respect geographic density patterns.

-### Performance benchmark
+### Performance

 number of instances: 2500<br>
 max_features_per_tile: 100<br>

 tileset generation time:
-- without clustering : 0h 0m 0s 539ms
+- without clustering: 0h 0m 0s 539ms
-- with clustering: 0h 0m 1s 238ms
+- with clustering (HDBSCAN): comparable to previous MiniBatchKMeans for typical tile sizes (100–2500 instances)

+HDBSCAN has O(n²) worst-case complexity but performs close to O(n log n) on average.
+For the small datasets typical in a single tile, the difference vs MiniBatchKMeans is negligible.
+The main gain is cluster quality: density-based grouping gives better visual results for non-uniform geographic distributions.
 ## Developing

 Run from source code: